michaelnowotny/cocos/README.md

 ## Overview

 Cocos is a package for numeric and scientific computing on GPUs for Python with a NumPy-like API.
 It supports both CUDA and OpenCL on Windows, Mac OS, and Linux.
 Internally, it relies on the ArrayFire C/C++ library.
+Cocos offers a multi-GPU map-reduce framework.
 In addition to its numeric functionality, it allows parallel computation of SymPy expressions on the GPU.

 ## Highlights

 *   Fast vectorized computation on GPUs with a NumPy-like API.
+*   Multi GPU support via map-reduce.
 *   High-performance random number generators for beta, chi-square, exponential, gamma, logistic, lognormal, normal, uniform, and Wald distributions.
 Antithetic random numbers for uniform and normal distributions.
 *   Provides a GPU equivalent to SymPy's lambdify, which enables numeric evaluation of symbolic SymPy (multi-dimensional array) expressions on the GPU for vectors of input parameters in parallel.